dhellmann/pymotw/PyMOTW/smtpd/index.rst

     Message addressed to  : ['recipient@example.com']
     Message length        : 229

-The port number for the incoming message will vary, of course.
+The port number for the incoming message will vary each time.
 Notice that the *rcpttos* argument is a list of values and *mailfrom* is a single string.